vicentesurraco/vicentesurraco/README.md

-## Hi!
-I'm Vicente Surraco
+## Hi, I'm Vicente Surraco

-A full-stack software engineer with expertise in developing robust data pipelines, analytics platforms, and ML/AI applications.
-My passion lies at the intersection of software development and data science, where I enjoy building tools and systems that transform raw data into valuable insights and intelligent applications.

-Feel free to contact me at vicentesurraco@gmail.com.
+- 👨‍💻 Full-stack dev who’s all about data pipelines, analytics platforms, and ML/AI
+- 🤓 Big fan of where coding meets data science
+- 🛠️ I build cool systems that turn messy data into useful insights and smart apps
+- ✉️ Contact me at vicentesurraco@gmail.com if you want to chat!